aislen404/demo-site/README.md

 # TangleID Demo Site

-Tangle Demo Site is designed to illustrate how a certification website issues an claim to the identity holders.
+This sample web service is designed to illustrate how a certification website issues an claim to the identity holders with [TangleID](https://github.com/TangleID).

 <img src="./images/overview.png" alt="Certification Demonstration Overview" style="width: 400px; display: block; margin-bottom: 20px"/>